 Another study, from Oxford University, found that boosting your intake of prebiotics – food for your gut’s good bacteria – lowers levels of the stress hormone cortisol in the bloodstream.
 Garlic and onions are natural sources of prebiotics or try a supplement.

 Get active and you’ll soon feel better in mind and body.
 According to new research from Queen’s University in Belfast, people who start to exercise regularly feel better about their bodies within two weeks - long before any physical changes start to happen.
-“The best exercise is one you enjoy and can do regularly, but take up the tango, and you’ll calm feelings of stress and anxiety”, say researchers.

 4. Eat the Med way